Yustian-Faza/disease-prediction-app/README.md

 - `disease_precaution.csv` – mapping from disease names to precaution advice.

 Ensure that disease names are consistently formatted across all files (no leading/trailing spaces).

-## Installation

-1. Create and activate a virtual environment.
-2. Install required packages:
-   - `streamlit`
-   - `catboost`
-   - `scikit-learn`
-   - `pandas`
-   - `numpy`
-   - `openpyxl`

-3. Clone this repository and move into the project directory.
-4. Copy all required data files into the same directory as `disease_prediction_app.py`.

-## How to Run

-Run the Streamlit app from your terminal:

-- `streamlit run disease_prediction_app.py`

-Then open the URL shown in the terminal (usually `http://localhost:8501`) in your browser.

 ## How It Works